xnd0/Weather_Dashboard_6.1/README.md

 <br>

 ## Description:
-Search by city to return the weather forecast
+'Search by City' to return the local weather forecast.
+Returned results will include the city, current date, temperature, wind speed, humidity %, and UV Index.
+User's search history will be saved and displayed (from local) on-screen.
 <br><br>

 ## Links: <br>